Everyone has seen the commercials touting gold as a solid retirement investment.

-According to experts, the value of gold is currently in the middle of a tug-of- war under President Donald Trump.
+According to experts, the value of gold is currently in the middle of a tug-of- war under the current President.
 The Federal Reserve is expected to raise rates for the third time this year at its December meeting.

-President Trump has an affinity for gold, stating during a 2016 campaign interview he would like to reinstate it as the monetary standard.
+The President has an affinity for gold, stating during a 2016 campaign interview he would like to reinstate it as the monetary standard.

 “Bringing back the gold standard would be very hard to do, but, boy, would it be wonderful.
 We’d have a standard on which to base our money“, he said.

 Most economists disagree with the idea because it would be harder for the country to rebound in a recession if gold were the standard because it would prevent more money from being printed.